dhdschool/elvis_problem/README.md

 ### Elvis

-This file contains the cost function and some helpful wrapper functions for solving the elvis problem.
-It is currently unfinished.
+This file contains the necessary methods to solve an assortment of types of elvis problem, from single interface to multiple constant interfaces to the generalized elvis problem.
+Currently the multiple interfaces (might?) work but are too slow and memory intensive to give an feasible results for any nontrivial problems.

 </div>